reviewboard/reviewboard/docs/manual/users/dashboard/index.rst

 -------------

-This view shows every review request you have created, including those that are discarded or submitted.
+This view shows every review request you have created, including those that are discarded or completed.
 It works like the :ref:`outgoing-open` but with your complete history.